Honoring Souls, Celebrating Lives, Building Community

 The Rev. Jennifer Allred, Chaplain

 Interested in living on our Campus?
 We’d love to show you around.
-Contact us for a tour or more information!
+Contact us for a tour or more information on our assisted living in Minneapolis!